huyhoangtran00/ML-Project---Child-Mind-Institute-/README.md

 3. **Threshold Tuning:**
    - Fine-tune the decision thresholds to optimize the model's predictive power.
+   - Use the QWK score to evaluate and adjust the thresholds.

 4. **Evaluation:**
    - Use validation data to measure performance and adjust thresholds accordingly.
+   - Metrics used: QWK and RMSE.

 ## 4. Vote Regressor + Threshold Tuning
 This method combines the predictions of multiple regression models through ensemble learning and tunes thresholds for better accuracy.